As protests wind down, what's next for those wanting change?

 The main question is, what happens now?

 “The Trayvon incident touched me personally because having a son, I knew what the world could be like.
-It was a realization that, ‘hey this literally could happen to any of us,’” said Nord.
+It was a realization that ‘hey this literally could happen to any of us,’” Nord said.

 Nord transitioned from a career in the IT industry to become a teacher in Hillsborough County.